-No. Such calls are time consuming and take away from the time we have available to work with expectant mothers.
+There is no need for this.
+Such calls are time-consuming and take away from the time we have available to work with expectant mothers.
 In addition, such calls are largely unproductive as your place on the list is a compendium of many factors and does not necessarily bear a relationship to when you will be selected by an expectant mother.
 We welcome you to touch base and discuss profile views/exposure, comfort levels, etc. that can affect your wait time.
-There will be times when there have been no situations meeting your comfort levels which will obviously effect if we have been able to show your profile or not.
+There will be times when there have been no situations meeting your comfort levels which will obviously affect if we have been able to show your profile or not.